Drupal provides the best foundation for digital experiences at enterprise scale.

 Advanced Security Features

-Password policy and reset rules, IP allow-lists and deny-lists for access, audit log settings, and more security features help organizations to meet any guidelines they need.
-This adaptable system is built with your security needs in mind.
+Password policy and reset rules, IP allow-lists and deny-lists, audit log settings, and more security features help organizations to meet any guidelines they need.
+This adaptable system is built with your evolving security needs in mind.

 Secure by Design

 Core-level abstractions and security checks ensure that the most common attack vectors are blocked by default.
 Custom code that follows best practices and relies on these core systems maintains the same protection.